 If you’re not sure what to read, ask a bookstore employee—they’re usually bursting with recommendations.
 And if your desired title is not in stock, they’ll place a special order for you.
 Local bookshops sometimes have online stores too, so you can also support them from the comfort of your home.

 For e-book lovers: if you prefer the convenience of a single device with hundreds of titles, we recommend e-readers like Kobo or Nook.
 They are usually compatible with digital library borrowing systems, so you can use them to read e-books from your local library, too.

 When you buy from a major online florist, you can’t be sure where your blooms are coming from.
 Maybe they’re sourced from a florist on the local high street, or maybe they’re trucked in from another city.

-Here, too, shopping locally means lowering your shipping costs, reducing the carbon footprint of your purchase, supporting local businesses, and increasing your social connections.
+Here, too, shopping locally means lowering your shipping costs, reducing the carbon footprint of your purchase, supporting local businesses, and increasing social connections.
 Trained florists can recommend beautiful arrangements for special occasions and give you tips on how to make your bouquet last as long as possible.
-Stepping into a flower shop is also a sensory experience not to be sniffed at—and it makes a nice break from the pandemic monotony of work, eat, sleep, repeat.
+Stepping into a flower shop is also a sensory experience not to be sniffed at!

 Local shopping apps and sites

-But there are plenty of alternatives.
-Head to the leading online business directory in your country (e.g., Yellow Pages, Yell) or try your luck on Yelp, where you can search for everything from dentists to beauty salons.
+However, there are plenty of alternatives.
+Head to the leading online business directory in your country (e.g. Yellow Pages, Yell) or try your luck on Yelp, where you can search for everything from dentists to beauty salons.
 Lots of local businesses are on Facebook and Instagram, so you can also use the search function to look for stores.

 Even though you’re not travelling, you could also use Foursquare City Guide or TripAdvisor in your own town or city to locate nearby restaurants, bookstores, clothing shops, and more.